learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Fork_and_Pipe.md

 ```
 The parent process writes the string "Hi my child\n" to the write end of the pipe (`fd[1]`), and the child process reads 11 bytes of data from the read end of the pipe (`fd[0]`).

+## Other Approaches to IPC <a name="other"></a>
+While **`fork()`** and **`pipe()`** are very useful for IPC, it's worth noting that other approaches to implement IPC exist.
+Here are some examples:
+-   **Message Queues:** Facilitate asynchronous communication between processes using message queues for data exchange.
+-   **Shared Memory:** Allows processes to share a region of memory for efficient, high-performance data sharing.
+-   **Sockets:** Enable communication between processes over a network or locally, providing a versatile IPC mechanism.
+-   **Signals:** Lightweight IPC method involving the use of signals for basic communication or synchronization between processes.

+These alternatives cater to diverse communication needs, from lightweight signaling to high-throughput data exchange.

 ## Conclusion <a name="conclude"></a>
 Understanding the roles of **`fork()`** and **`pipe()`** is foundational for implementing effective IPC strategies in C programming.
 Together, these functions empower developers to create and coordinate processes seamlessly.
 As programmers, this unlocks the potential to design robust, responsive, and efficient multi-process applications.

 ## References

  - https://www.tutorialspoint.com/what-is-interprocess-communication
  - https://www.javatpoint.com/c-program-to-demonstrate-fork-and-pipe
  - https://ops-class.org/slides/2017-02-10-forksynch/